mrmaheshrajput/mrmaheshrajput/README.md

 <h2 align="left">About Me</h2>

-I'm a passionate machine learning engineer with a total of 8 years of experience in the tech industry.
-I thrive on challenges and enjoy building end-to-end machine learning pipelines.
+I'm a passionate machine learning engineer with a total of 10 years of experience in the tech industry.
 My expertise spans various domains, with proven experience in NLP, Recommender Systems, and classical algorithms.
-I love working with cutting-edge technologies, and I'm well-versed in AWS SageMaker, Docker, Kubernetes, and more.
+I'm well-versed in AWS SageMaker, Docker, Kubernetes, and more.

 <h2 align="left">Work Summary</h2>

-- Currenty working @ [ExpoPlatform](https://expoplatform.com/) as a Machine Learning Engineer
+- Currenty working @ [SupportLogic](https://www.supportlogic.com/) as a Machine Learning Engineer
-- Have previously worked as a ML Solution provider and Data Scientist
+- Have previously worked as a ML Solution provider, Data Scientist and Business Analyst
 - Also have experience of working as a Technical consultant

 <h2 align="left">Connect with me:</h2>